tytydraco/yessleep/out/I_played_the_most_disturbing_game_of_Never_Have_I_Ever.md

 “No, I didn’t see her, but I mean… obviously, she didn’t kill anyone.”

 Layla focused back on Erin.
-“You put one down for the Ouija board, and one for smoking pot.
+“You put one down for the Ouija board, and one for seeing someone die.
 What was the third one for?”

 “Skinny dipping,” she replied, without hesitating.